-Animal Crossing: New Horizons launch sales surpass any Mario or Zelda
+Animal Crossing: New Horizons launch sales surpass any Mario or Zelda in U.S.

 Crossing into the mainstream

 A lot of factors are playing a part in New Horizon’s meteoric success.
 First off, it’s on the Switch, which has become a hot system for Nintendo since its launch in 2017.
-Also, many gamers around the world are quarantined or social distancing, and a game about being a part of a community (and one where you can play with your real friends through the internet) sounds like a good escape during today’s troubles.
+Also, many folks around the world are quarantined or social distancing, and a game about being a part of a community (and one where you can play with your real friends through the internet) sounds like a good escape during today’s troubles.
+It has even caught the attention of celebrities like Chrissy Teigen.

+Very good article for fellow players!
+I feel like the only thing I enjoy doing is filling the museum and doing DIY projects that directly make another house happen.
+Not DIY for no reason.
+I like being given goals. https://t.co/7jq9NBdNEv

 New Horizons is also building off of the success of the last main Animal Crossing, New Leaf, which came out for the 3DS in the U.S. in 2013.
 It sold over 12.45 million copies worldwide.
 After seven years, fans were hungry for a new entry.
+And New Horizons is better able to take advantage of social media platforms like Twitter, which fans are using you evangelize the game and show off their virtual islands and custom designs.

 A game like Animal Crossing should have long sales legs, so New Horizons could end up being a history strong seller after a few years.